CrazyChickenDev/portfolio-v2/content/jobs/IllusionDecals/index.md

 ---

 - Collaborated with a small team of colleagues and friends to spearhead a new brand that makes really awesome gadget customisations in Nigeria
-- I design and produce customized gadget skins for clients.
+- I designed and produced customized gadget skins for clients.
 - Effectively makes sure client desires and needs are met in accordance to preferences